Can you give your friend a turn with your truck?

 What You Can Do

 First, remember that your toddler’s lack of sharing skills doesn’t mean you’re raising a brat.
 It can feel frustrating and embarrassing when he clings to toys other children want or grabs toys other children have.
 Just remember that it’s normal, and with support from you he will get better and better at sharing.
-Read about how to nurture the building blocks of sharing here, and how to deal with toddler sharing squabbles in realtime here.
+Next, head over to our articles about how to nurture the building blocks of sharing, and how to deal with toddler sharing squabbles in realtime.